Non Hodgkin Lymphoma Clinical Trial

 For patients treated with prior CD19-directed CAR-T therapy, the peripheral blood absolute CD19+ B-cell count, as measured by flow cytometry, has recovered to at least 20 cells/μl.

-For patients with NHL, at least 1 measurable lesion according to the revised International Working Group (IWG) Response Criteria for Malignant Lymphoma
+For patients with NHL, at least 1 measurable lesion according to the revised International Working Group Response Criteria for Malignant Lymphoma.
+Patients with Waldenstrom macroglobulinemia may qualify for enrollment based on a measurable lesion or an elevated IgM level >0.5 g/dL.

 For patients with CLL, diagnosis of CLL that meets published diagnostic criteria.
 Measurable disease is not required.